 In July 14, 2012, Federal Standards were enacted that were expected to eliminate T-12s as an option for linear fluorescent fixtures.
 Through v3.0 of the TRM, it was assumed that the T-12 would no longer be baseline for retrofits from 1/1/2016.
 However, due to significant loopholes in the legislation, T-12 compliant product is still freely available, and in Illinois T-12s continue to hold a significant share of the existing market.
 Therefore, measures allow T12 as an existing fixture for early replacements, with a midlife adjustment to an assumed new baseline fixture after the assumed burn out of the existing fixture.

 Early Replacement Baseline Assumptions

 A series of measures have an option to choose an Early Replacement Baseline if the following conditions are met:

-Early Replacement determination will be based on meeting the following conditions:

 The existing unit is operational when replaced, or

-The existing unit requires minor repairs (see table below).
+The existing unit requires minor repairs